0simp/AviaPlugins/README.md

 **HOW TO USE:**

 After enabling the plugin, go into your user settings and click on the button that says '(Avia Emoji Sounds Settings)'.
-Then, paste the emoji and the direct link to the sound you want in the appropriate boxes.
+Then, paste the emoji into the emoji box and upload a sound file

 **IMPORTANT:**